scikit-bio/scikit-bio/web/devdoc/code_guide.rst

 - *Don't use* ``from module import *``, *instead use* ``from module import Name, Name2, Name3...`` *or possibly* ``import module``.
 This makes it *much* easier to see name collisions and to replace implementations.

-- If you are importing `NumPy`_, `Matplotlib`_, or another package that encourages a standard style for their import statements use them as needed for example:
+- If you are importing `NumPy <https://numpy.org/>`_, `Matplotlib <https://matplotlib.org/>`_, or another package that encourages a standard style for their import statements use them as needed for example:

 ::